 In 2019, 7 vessels notified their intent to participate in this fishery.
 In 2020, 11 vessels notified their intent to participate in this fishery.
 In 2021, 6 vessels notified their intent to participate in this fishery.
 In 2022, 7 vessels notified their intent to participate in this fishery.
-For the 2023 fishing season, a total of 8 vessels notified their intention to participate in this fishery (2 from Australia; 2 from France; 1 from Japan; 1 from Spain; 2 from the Republic of Korea).
+In 2023, 8 vessels notified their intent to participate in this fishery.
+For the 2025 fishing season, a total of 8 vessels notified their intention to participate in this fishery (2 from Australia; 2 from France; 1 from Japan; 1 from Spain; 2 from the Republic of Korea).

-Directed fishing has not taken place since 2019 as per Conservation Measure 41-11 paragraph 1, and will not take place in 2023.
+Directed fishing has not taken place since 2019 as per Conservation Measure 41-11 paragraph 1, and will not take place in 2025.